 The idea of adding a new power anthem for Jasmine also isn’t a terrible idea.
 Disney fans are basically always here for more music, especially for characters like Jasmine who did not receive their own solos in their original film.
 And you know what?
 This new song might as well coincide with a personal victory for her.
 In execution, I actually really enjoy both the number and the scene in which it features.

 These are not radical departures from Jasmine as depicted in the animated film--this is not Ready Player One turning the peace-loving Iron Giant into a living laser tank.
 I myself would classify these changes more as additions than revisions.
-But I also can't really blame Disney fans for putting their defenses up here seeing how this kind of thing is still accompanied by Disney trying to gaslight its fanbase into thinking that Princess “I am not a prize to be won” Jasmine does nothing in her film but mope in a corner about how she wishes she had a man to tell her she’s pretty.
+But I also can't really blame Disney fans for putting their defenses up here.
+This kind of thing is still accompanied by Disney trying to gaslight its fanbase into thinking that Princess “I am not a prize to be won” Jasmine does nothing in her film but mope in a corner about how she wishes she had a man to tell her she’s pretty, and that kind of sucks.

 Again, in the words of Lin, “In the original movie, it felt like she was a Disney princess that was just looking for love.”
 That is patently untrue.
 Jasmine describes her feelings toward romance one time in the film when she says, “If I do marry, I want it to be for love,” which is a really weird way for her to say, “Once I am wed, I will be whole.”
 Having a clear sense of self-worth is arguably animated Jasmine's defining quality.
 Before we have even seen her onscreen, we see what Jasmine does to men who disrespect her when a vile potential-suitor storms out of the castle after she sets her tiger on him.
 This is not Disney lovers desperately scraping the bottom of the barrel for some crumb of subtext that might counter Lin's point.
 There are multiple episodes within the animated film that directly refute the claims being tossed at Jasmine specifically and Disney Princesses as a whole.